rapmd73/JackrabbitRelay/README.md

         Long            (Perpetuals) Opens a long position and can flip a short to long Short           (Perpetuals) Opens a short position and can flip a long position to short

-    Asset

-        The asset you are trading.
-Must be exactly as the exchange lists it
+* `Asset`: The asset you are trading.
+Must be exactly as the exchange lists it.
+Hint: Use [ListMarkets](Extras/README.md#listmarkets) to confirm

-    USD/Base/Quote

-        Choose only one to set the amount to be purchased/sold
+* `USD`/`Base`/`Quote`: Choose only one to set the amount to be purchased/sold

-        USD will only work if the asset has a coresponsing USD pair to do a proper base conversion on.
+    * `USD` will only work if the asset has a coresponsing USD pair to do a proper base conversion on.

-        Base is the asset itself value, ie BTC, ADA, AAVE, so one.
+    * `Base` is the asset itself value, ie BTC, ADA, AAVE, so one.
         A base of 1 for BTC is to purchase 1 BTC.

-        Quote is the value of the asset in its quote currency.
+    * `Quote` is the value of the asset in its quote currency.
 For example, if you want to purchase BCH/BTC using the price value of BTC, then you specify your amout in the quote currency.

-    Leverage

-        For binanceusdm and ftx, this sets the leverage amount
+* `Leverage`: For binanceusdm and ftx, this sets the leverage amount

-    Margin

-        For binanceusdm, this sets the margin to Crossed or Isolated.
+* `Margin`: For binanceusdm, this sets the margin to `Crossed` or `Isolated`.

 ## Logging